tedneward/Azgaarnoth/Creatures/Hobgoblins.md

 >4th level (1 slot): ice storm
 >
 >#### Actions
->***Fire Bolt.***.
-Ranged Spell Attack: +5 to hit, reach 120 ft., one target.
+>***Fire Bolt.*** Ranged Spell Attack: +5 to hit, reach 120 ft., one target.
 Hit: (2d10) fire damage.
 A flammable object hit by this spell ignites if it isn't being carried or worn
 >
->***Melf's Acid Arrow.***.
-Ranged Spell Attack: +5 to hit, reach 90 ft., one target.
+>***Melf's Acid Arrow.*** Ranged Spell Attack: +5 to hit, reach 90 ft., one target.
 Hit: (4d4) acid damage plus (2d4)acid damage.
 The target takes another at the end of its next turn On a miss, the arrow splashes the target with acid for half as much of the initial damage and no damage at the end of its next turn
 >
->***Quarterstaff (One-Handed).***.
-Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
+>***Quarterstaff (One-Handed).*** Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
 Hit: (1d6 + 1) bludgeoning damage.
 >
->***Quarterstaff (Two-Handed).***.
-Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
+>***Quarterstaff (Two-Handed).*** Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
 Hit: (1d8 + 1) bludgeoning damage.
 >
->***Ray of Frost.***.
-Ranged Spell Attack: +5 to hit, reach 60 ft., one creature.
+>***Ray of Frost.*** Ranged Spell Attack: +5 to hit, reach 60 ft., one creature.
 Hit: (2d8) cold damage.
 The target's speed is reduced by 10 feet until the start of the hobgoblin's next turn.
 >
->***Scorching Ray.***.
-Ranged Spell Attack: +5 to hit, reach 120 ft., one target.
+>***Scorching Ray.*** Ranged Spell Attack: +5 to hit, reach 120 ft., one target.
 Hit: (2d6) fire damage.
 The hobgoblin creates three rays when it casts this spell and it can hurl them at one or several targets in range.
 >
->***Shocking Grasp.***.
-Melee Spell Attack: +5 to hit, reach 5 ft., one creature.
+>***Shocking Grasp.*** Melee Spell Attack: +5 to hit, reach 5 ft., one creature.
 Hit: (2d8) lightning damage.
 The target can't take reactions until the start of its next turn.
 The hobgoblin has advantage on this attack if the target is wearing armor made of metal.
 >

 ---